ernie/venture/README.md

     $ mix phx.server

 You can then connect to the Venture app at `http://localhost:4000`.
-In dev mode mode, the presenter key is `presenter` by default.
+In dev mode, the presenter key is `presenter` by default.
 You can change this in `config/config.exs`, if you'd like. **If you plan to host your presentation from your laptop running in dev mode, you most certainly should change it.**